jimchen2000/Medicine/Pathology/Cellular Pathology/Injury/CO Poisoning.md

 - Exposures include smoke from fires and exhaust from car or gas heaters
 - CO binds Hb more avidly than O2
 - PaO2 normal, SaO2 decreased

+- Early sign of exposure is headache
+- Significant exposure can lead to coma and death